agentmorris/ipython-cell-executor/README.md

 When debugging with PDB or IPDB, you can toggle "PDB Mode" to improve how code is executed:

 - Use `Ctrl+Alt+,` to toggle between regular IPython mode and PDB mode
-- In PDB mode, cell execution (`Ctrl+Alt+Enter`) uses the file-based method that preserves indentation
+- In PDB mode, the extension uses specialized line-by-line execution that preserves variable scope and state
 - A status bar indicator shows whether you're in "IPython Mode" or "PDB Mode"

 ### Selection Execution in PDB Mode